maurozurlo/manhunt-modding/Readme.md

 #### {{level name}}.bik / outro.bik
 > Found in /levels/{{level name}}
+> Prerendered cutscenes.
+- 👁️ Can be viewed with [The RAD Video Tools](http://www.radgametools.com/bnkdown.htm)
-> Prerendered cutscene.
-Can probably be edited with a bik video tool.
+- ✏️ Can be decoded/encoded with [ffmpeg](https://www.ffmpeg.org/)

 #### collisions.col
 > Contains collisions for entities in the level such as the player, hunters, props in the map, etc.